oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > NOTE: this material was previously section 4.2

-As noted at the end of Section&nbsp;3.1 of this CN, JADN recognizes only two kinds of relationship: "contain" and "reference".
+As explained in Section&nbsp;3, JADN recognizes only two kinds of relationship: "contain" and "reference".
 The relationships shown in previous examples are all of the "contain" variety.
 The "reference" relationship type applies when using the "contain" relationship would create a cycle or loop in the graph of the information model.
-An example of this might occur, for example, in an IM for an SBOM format: as software components often incorporate other components a recursive situation arises when referring to the incorporated components:
+An example of this might occur, for example, in an IM for an SBOM format: because software components often incorporate other components a recursive situation arises when referring to the incorporated components: